thepackbot/ccie-notes/notes.md

 - Switches have the same cabling and signal regeneration benefits as hubs
 - sometimes reducing or even eliminating collisions by buffering frames
 - When switches receive multiple frames on different switch ports, they store the frames in memory buffers to prevent collisions.
-- When a switch port connects through cable to a single other nonhub device, no collisions can possibly occur.
+- When a switch port connects through cable to a single other non-hub device, no collisions can possibly occur.
 - Because collisions cannot occur, such segments can use *full-duplex* logic.

 ## Ethernet Layer 2: Framing and Addressing